 When and how do you receive your equipment?

 After all forms and photocopied documentation have been received by AzTEDP, it will be reviewed for completeness.
-If approved, generally, a voucher will be printed for the device documented on the application and mailed to the recipient or designee with instructions on how to cash the voucher.
+If approved, a voucher will be printed for the device documented on the application and mailed to the recipient or designee with instructions on how to redeem the voucher.
 The instructions will include signing where indicated and mailing it to a supplier from the list.
 The supplier will then ship the device to you.
 The device becomes the recipient's personal property at the end of the fifth year.
 Amplified phone users, be sure to turn on that amplifier!
 A five year warranty comes with all voucher equipment.

 What about internet captioned telephones?

 You may have seen CapTel or CaptionCall advertisements on T.V. or in publications.
 AzTEDP does NOT provide the CapTel 840i, CapTel 880i, Clarity Ensemble or the CaptionCall telephones, all of which utilize the internet service and analog phone service in a person's home.
 However, as a courtesy, our staff can arrange a demonstration to show you those devices, make some calls, and you can determine if it is right for you.
-We can provide the forms needed to obtain the device you want.
+We can provide the forms needed to obtain the internet captioned phone that you want.

 The biggest benefit of having an internet version of the captioned telephone is that the party calling the internet captioned phone user does not have to call a special captioning number with every call.
-The delay of captions may be lessened via internet, but there is still a considerable delay.
+The delay of captions may be lessened via internet, but there is still a delay.

 How did AzTEDP begin?

-In 1986, the Arizona Commission for the Deaf and the Hard of Hearing began a program to distribute TTYs to Deaf Arizonians so they could access the public telephone system.
+In 1986, the Arizona Commission for the Deaf and the Hard of Hearing began a program to distribute TTYs to Deaf Arizonans so they could access the public telephone system.
 Today, AzTEDP has grown into one of the most comprehensive telecommunication loan programs in the nation, serving the Deaf, Hard of Hearing, Deaf-Blind, and Speech Challenged residents of Arizona.